samize/football-mapper/Project_Proposal.md

 We're going to have several stages of experiments corresponding to the different types of work in each stage.

-- Line Projection
+- Projection

-    Using the multiple-still-frame dataset, validate that our algorithm correctly maps the multiple images to the same 2-d projection (for where they overlap).
+    Using a dataset including three simultaneous camera angles of overlapping viewpoints, we can conduct the projection into the 2-d overhead perspective independently and measure consistency by judging the distances between projections for the overlapping portions of the images.

 - Player Detection and Recognition